feature-engine/feature_engine/docs/user_guide/selection/DropConstantFeatures.rst

+.. _drop_constant:

+.. currentmodule:: feature_engine.selection

 DropConstantFeatures
 ====================

-The DropConstantFeatures() drops constant and quasi-constant variables from a dataframe.
+The :class:`DropConstantFeatures()` drops constant and quasi-constant variables from a dataframe.
 By default, DropConstantFeatures drops only constant variables.
 This transformer works with both numerical and categorical variables.